 - 1. All employees shall at all times uphold the Company vision, mission and core values. - 2.
 All employees are required to behave in a responsible manner to both the external and internal customers. - 3.
 All employees must adhere to the laid down rules and regulations that exist and as amended from time to time. - 4.
 Employees must be courteous to customers both internal and external giving correct and timely information regarding the goods and services offered by the Company in performance of their duties.
 All communication from the customer must be dealt with expeditiously and courteously to a logical conclusion. - 5.
 All employees must accept accountability for their actions, decisions and appreciate positive criticism - 6.
-Employees should encourage and challenge others when they behave in unethical ways, report any non- conformity to rules and regulations.
+Employees should encourage and challenge others when they behave in unethical ways, report any non-conformity to rules and regulations.
 However, employees should not suppress unnecessarily any positive and constructive contributions for the betterment of the Company - 7.
-Employees must never accept/solicit gifts/rewards/bribes from customers, suppliers, officials or any other stakeholder, before, during or after performance of duty. - 8.
-All employees shall obey lawful and proper instructions issued to them for the efficient performance of their duties. - 9.
-Employees shall not disclose confidential information to any unauthorized persons neither extract or destroy any official records - 10.
-All employees shall: - Recognize the rights of all persons - Demonstrate Company core values - Treat others fairly.
+Employees must never accept/ solicit gifts/ rewards/ bribes from customers, suppliers, officials or any other stakeholder, before, during or after performance of duty.

+- 8. All employees shall obey lawful and proper instructions issued to them for the efficient performance of their duties.

+- 9. Employees shall not disclose confidential information to any unauthorized persons neither extract or destroy any official records

+- 10. All employees shall:

+- Recognize the rights of all persons

+- Demonstrate Company core values

+- Treat others fairly.

-In 2016-2017, we embarked on developing the knowledge and skills of our employees on issues of ethical business and anti-corruption.
+From 2016, we embarked on developing the knowledge and skills of our employees on issues of ethical business and anti-corruption.
 During the course of the year, we utilised our monthly employee engagement forums as key discussion points to engage on ethical business.
-In addition, six of our employees including our General Managers and departmental heads attended two-day training on ethical business organized by the UN Global Compact - Kenya Chapter.
+We have trained employees (including General Managers and departmental heads); 6 and 4 under 2016_2017, and 2017_2018 respectively who attended two-day training on ethical business organized by the UN Global Compact - Kenya Chapter.